 Planning to include an attachment with your release?
 Please review the file types and size requirements via this article here.

 Email programs can be finicky.
 It's best to test before you send and to recipients with different email clients if possible.
 There are over 44 different combinations of email clients, mobile devices and operating systems!

-When you've got your email composed and tested, you're ready to pop it into Influencers.
+When you've got your email composed and tested, you're ready to pop it into Media Relations.

 Give your email one final look.
 Add recipients.
 Set your subject.
 And send!

 If you need help formatting your release and already have a copy of your design, please share it with our team via Live Chat along with the details of the progress you've made and they will be able to further assist.

 Thank you for reading.
 If you have any further questions, feel free to reach out to us via Live Chat!